-• Analysis of and engagement with local government finance reform.
+Analysis of and engagement with local government finance reform.
 The 2010s saw significant changes to not just the level but also the system of local government funding.
 The ending of annual spending needs assessments, the introduction of the business rates retention system, and large cuts to grant funding mean that councils are both more reliant on locally raised revenues and more exposed to changes in local circumstances than previously.
-The 2020s will see further changes, including via the 'Fair Funding Review' and the resetting and potential reform of the business rates retention system.
+The 2020s will see further changes, including via the 'Fair Funding Review' (which is now not due to be implemented until 2025-26) and the resetting and potential reform of the business rates retention system.